- Panel Size / Ratio24" / 16:10 (1.6:1)

 The PV270 supports DCI-P3 colour, and 1080/24p input for judder free playback.
 It's also Technicolor certified.

 The SW Range is BenQs 'Prosumer' range - and we've specifically sourced their SW2700 option here to offer a lower priced but still very good quality 27" monitor.
-That said with the PV27 model above being only $300 more, give that strong consideration too.
+That said with the PV27 model above being only $300 more, make sure you give that strong consideration too.

 And, if you're looking for an entry into the 4K world, BenQs SW271 is a very aggressively priced new option and great (see our evaluation).

 These models have many of the features of the P range - wide gamut, high bit depth processing etc., and while it's not quite up to the P series quality, they're surprisingly close and it's a huge step up for colour accuracy from the pedestrian desktop monitors most people are running (like Apple Cinema Displays and Dell Ultrasharps).

 Well worth considering if you're after significant improvement with your colour but you're on a tight budget!